pologovaa/eclipse-wiki/Debugging-a-big-endian-Application-on-EM-Starter-Kit.md

 endian .bit file is not a part of the EM Starter Kit Software package, Synopsys will provide it on request.

-1. Ensure that EM SK is powered ON and connected to the host PC
+1. Ensure that EM Starter Kit is powered ON and connected to the host PC

 2. On the EM Starter Kit, close jumper J8 as shown in images below: